What does PSHE/RSE look like at Bratton Primary School?

 - Improve our vocabulary through discussing our thoughts and emotions.

 - Promote our health and well-being through knowing how to look our own and others’ mental health.

-At Bratton Primary School, RSE is currently and will continue to be taught through Personal Social and Health Education (PSHE) lessons using the Jigsaw programme.
-For schools in England, the Jigsaw is fully compliant with the statutory relationships and health education guidance (2019).
+At Bratton Primary School, RSE is taught through Personal Social and Health Education (PSHE) lessons using the Jigsaw programme.
+For schools in England, the Jigsaw is fully compliant with the statutory relationships and health education guidance (2019) and the National Curriculum.